VonRiddarn/rocks-and-pebbles/README.md

 # ![Icon](/public/icon.svg) Rocks & Pebbles
-The one stop shop for buying rocks!
+Your one stop shop for buying rocks!